pranomostro/talks/prediction_decision_and_assassination/notes.md

 • Alice plants her chrysanthemes
 • In autumn 2020, her flowers are alive and well
 • She pays out 48 shares to the 4 "no" betters

+#### General Sequence of Events

+* Definition of resolution criteria
+* Open the market
+* Market stabilizes
+* Time of decision -> decision is made based on the market information
+* Market is closed
+* Time of resolution
+* Distribute money

 ### Decision Markets